 Describe the conceptual design for your satellite system or systems.
 List key specifications (e.g. mass, volume, peak and average power, link budget, delta-V, etc.).
 Diagrams or simple CAD drawings are encouraged.

-• Orbit/Constellation Description
+Orbit/Constellation Description

 Describe the orbital elements for the desired mission and explain the technical rationale for its selection.
-Presentation of analytical results ground coverage or user access computations or simulations is encouraged.
+Presentation of analytical results ground coverage (for Earth observation mission) or user access computations or simulations is encouraged.

 Implementation Plan